Overview of Annual Compliance of a Private Limited Company

 2. Annual Return Filing (MGT-7/7A)

-Section 92 of the Companies Act, 2013, mandates that every company shall prepare and file an annual return at the end of each financial year.
-The yearly return contains the information regarding:
+Section 92 of the Companies Act, 2013, mandates that every company, including a Private Limited Company, shall prepare and file an annual return at the end of each financial year.
+The annual return contains the following information:

-- Its registered office, principal business activities, holding, subsidiary, or associate companies (if any).
+- Company’s registered office, principal business activities, holding, subsidiary, or associate companies (if any).

-- Details of the company’s share capital, including changes in shareholding during the year.
+- Details of share capital, including changes in shareholding during the year of the company.

 - Information regarding any deposits received, loans taken, or financial obligations

-- Penalty or punishment imposed on the company or its directors and details of compounding offence and appeals made by the company
+- Penalty or punishment imposed on the company or its directors, and details of the compounding offence and appeals made by the company

 Form Variants: MGT-7 Vs MGT-7A